ePages-de/epages-devportal/_posts/2018/2018-02-01-install-your-own-galera-cluster.md

 title: How to install your own Galera Cluster
 date: 2018-02-01
 header_image: install-galera-cluster.jpg
-header_position: top
+header_position: center
 category: tech-stories
 tags: ["galera", "mysql", "database"]
 authors: ["Timo H."]
 ---

-Now that you know [what Galera Cluster is](/blog/tech-stories/high-availability-with-mysql-galera-cluster/), you might want to install one.
+Now that you know what a [Galera Cluster](/blog/tech-stories/high-availability-with-mysql-galera-cluster/) is, you might want to install one.

-First, you need three servers with CentOS/RH 7 Linux operating system, and later two more for application and load balancer respectively.
+First, you need three servers with CentOS/RH 7 Linux operating system, and later two more for application and load balancer, respectively.

 "Five servers!
-Doesnt sound that easy!"
+Doesn't sound that easy!"
 I hear you say.
-But it is how galera will be ran for real applications, so it is no use to learn it other way.
+But this is how Galera will run in real applications, so it is no use learning it another way.
-There is also a possibility to run Galera on Docker, but we wont be discussing it here.
-For more information visit [Galera with Docker](http://galeracluster.com/2015/05/getting-started-galera-with-docker-part-1{:target="_blank"}
+There is also a possibility to run Galera on Docker, but we will not discuss it here.
+For more information, visit [Galera with Docker](http://galeracluster.com/2015/05/getting-started-galera-with-docker-part-1){:target="_blank"}.

-Once you have vms installed and running, we will be referring them as vm-galera01, vm-galera02, vm-galera03, vm-lb and vm-app, regardless how you really named them.
-Just adapt the upcoming install instructions and config files with your real server names accordingly.
+Once you have the VMs up and running, we will be referring them as _vm-galera01_, _vm-galera02_, _vm-galera03_, _vm-lb_, and _vm-app_, regardless of how you really named them.
+Just adapt the upcoming installation instructions and config files with your real server names accordingly.

-In our example we will use Galera-3 with mysql-5.6.
+In our example, we will use Galera-3 with mysql-5.6.
 If you have own preferences, feel free to change the versions.

 ## Repository and binaries

-On vm-galera01, vm-galera02 and vm-galera03 servers, add a new yum-repository:
+On _vm-galera01_, _vm-galera02_, and _vm-galera03_ servers, add a new yum-repository:

 ```
 cat > /etc/yum.repos.d/galera.repo <<EOF